CheeseYoon16/DialogueUnity/README.md

 # What is this?
-This is a game, my own my pride, a simple one yet very much interesting, well at least that's what I think Let me present you, THE LOST KITTY!
+This is a game, a simple one yet very much interesting, well at least that's what I think Let me present you, THE LOST KITTY!
 Want to know what's inside?
 Don't be surprised if you'll find out something within yourself